MilanaShhanukova/speech_parameters/README.md

 # Speech parameters analytics

-### **Main Problem to solve:** most metrics are either used separately or used without any description and meaning of the score.
+### **Main Problem to solve:**
+Most metrics are either used separately or used without any description and meaning of the score.

 *For instance, if you get two metrics MOS 3.4 and SNR 3.4, there is no framework to get these metrics together and understand the values.*

+### **Main goal:**
-### **Main goal: to create a pipeline to get the values of the speech quality with both metrics description and the meaning of the scores.**
+To create a pipeline to get the values of the speech quality with both metrics description and the meaning of the scores.**

 ### Types of the Metrics